sosia-dev/sosia/docs/functioning.rst

 * `num_publications_period`: The number of indexed publications within the `period` desired (if not provided, equal to num_publications)
 * `num_citations_period`: The number of citations within the `period` desired  (if not provided, equal to num_citations)
 * `country`: The most frequent country of all affiliations listed on publications most recent to the year of treatment
+* `subjects`: List of research subjects in which the matched author has published up to the year of treatment
+* `affiliation_id`: The most frequent Scopus Affiliation ID of all affiliations listed on publications most recent to the year of treatment
+* `affiliation`: The most frequent affiliation of all affiliations listed on publications most recent to the year of treatment
 * `language`: The language(s) of the published documents of an author up until the year of treatment
 * `reference_sim`: The cosine similarity of references listed in publications up until the year of treatment between the matched scientist and the scientist (references may be missing)
 * `abstract_sim`: The cosine similarity of words used in abstracts of publications up until the year of treatment between the matched scientist and the scientist, approriately filtered and stemmed using `nltk <https://www.nltk.org/>`_ and `sklearn <https://scikit-learn.org//>`_ (abstracts my be missing)